weter123/Online-Forum/README.md

 2022-08-11: Fixed bug that prevented date from displaying.

-2022-08-12: set up point system (threadpoints and threadItempoints).
+2022-08-12: set up point system (threadpoints and threadItempoints) - need debugging.

 2022-08-16: utilized GraphQL queries and mutation to create Threads and fetch threads by Id and Category.
 Completed the Project.